Gelaraph/Capstone-Project-G-167/README.md

 ![Design preview for the Fylo dark theme landing page challenge](./design/desktop-preview.jpg)

-This is a solution to the [Fylo dark theme landing page challenge as the first capstone project on SideHustle internship, cohort 5.](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd) This was designed by group 167.
+This is a solution to the [Fylo dark theme landing page challenge as the first capstone project on SideHustle internship, cohort 5.](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd) This was designed by group 167 members.

 ## Table of contents